-If you’re a tenant renting property in West Virginia, and you’d like to rent it to someone else, you’ll need a sublease agreement.
+If you’re a tenant renting a property in West Virginia and want to rent it to someone else, you’ll need a sublease agreement.
 A West Virginia sublease agreement must conform to the original lease.
 This means that you, as the original tenant, are responsible for:

 - paying monthly rent to the landlord,

 - property damages your subtenant may cause, and